 As you reflect on all your Christmas traditions, think back and try to remember your favorite Christmas gift.
 What was it like to hope for a gift and then to actually receive it?
 For me, it was getting my first puppy, Konner.
 As an investigative 7 year old, I had researched all the books at the school library, since Google didn’t exist yet, to decide what kind of dog I wanted to have as my very own.
 At the time, all I could think about is how much I wanted a Miniature Schnauzer.
 I had to prove to my parents I was ready to take care of a dog all by myself and show them I was responsible.
 I had full knowledge that having a dog would require me to sacrifice some of my time to do other things.
 When I opened a box on Christmas morning to find Konner, I was so overjoyed I think I may have cried.
 I had proven to my parents I could handle a dog, and they were giving me the chance to show that to them.

-Yet, did you know there is a greater gift that doesn’t require you to show you are ready or worthy of a present?
+Yet, did you know there is a greater gift that doesn’t require you to show you are worthy to receive it?
 Did you know God has given us an indescribable gift in Jesus (2 Corinthians 9:15)?
 God loved us so much that He gave His one and only Son to the world (John 3:16).
-Jesus is the ultimate present.
+We don’t have to wait to accept Jesus until we prove we are good enough.
+There’s no checklist to complete.
+All we must do is ask for it, so we can allow God to start shaping our lives for His purpose.
+Jesus is the ultimate present, and it’s a free gift we can accept anytime, no matter our circumstances.
 Giving gifts to each other is a reminder of what all God has given us, and I encourage you to give and receive gifts with this sentiment.

 My hope this Christmas is that you can fully enjoy all the season has to offer, but I also hope that is a time for you to reflect on the loving character of our God.
 If you don’t know Jesus, my prayer is that you’ll welcome Him into your heart.